Greetings, Authors & Illustrators & Various Book-Makers!

 So, if all that sounds worth it, I’d love to check out your work.
 You can contact me and ask where to send a review copy if you’re still interested.

-Otherwise, subscribe to our email list, learn what readers love (and hate), and gather intel for a future project that fits within our BFL guidelines.
+Otherwise, become a BFL Collaborator and get access to our Collaborator Laboratory, learn what readers love (and hate), and gather intel for a future project that fits what we’re looking for.
 I’d LOVE to review a book like that.